kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Negative numbers arose when loans had to be given and taken.
 They also find use in describing the depth of an ocean trench as being so much *below* sea level.
 Other applications arise naturally with temperatures below the freezing point or with electric charges of a negative type, etc.

 The signs of products featuring negative numbers are not intuitively comprehensible.
 So, we have to rely on the axioms to guide us to consistent results.
 What is the sign of the product of a positive and a negative number?
-To find out, we first prove that _multiplying a number by an additive inverse gives the additive inverse of their product_, i.e.,
+To find out, we first prove that _multiplying a number by the additive inverse of another number gives the additive inverse of their product_, i.e.,
 $$
 a(-b) = -(ab)
 $${#eq:a-minus-b-eq-minus-ab}